Financial Education & Mindset

 4. How to Grow Your Net Worth

-- Attack high-interest debt.
-Paying off a 22% credit-card balance is a guaranteed 22% return on your net worth.
-Map it with the debt-payoff calculator.
+• Attack high-interest debt.
+Paying off a 22% credit-card balance is a guaranteed 22% return on your net worth, and the average card balance runs $6,735.
+Map your payoff with the debt-payoff calculator.

-- Build home equity by paying down principal — for most families it’s the largest single asset.
+• Build home equity by paying down principal, for most families it’s the largest single asset (though whether to prepay or invest instead is its own decision).

 5. Sources & Methodology